walles/moar/README.md

 * Handle lines that can't be treated as UTF-8 as ISO-8859-15.
 Make sure we can search for UTF-8 in them.

-* Run rubocop as part of test.rb if installed and have the exit code reflect any issues.

 * Retain the search string when pressing / to search a second time.

 * Make sure searching won't match part of a multi-byte unicode